big city

 Medicare Insurance

 Does Medicare cover prosthetics?
 Yes, Medicare Part B (Medical Insurance) covers prosthetic devices when ordered by a Medicare-enrolled doctor or healthcare provider.
-After the Part B deductible is met, you are responsible for 20% of the Medicare-approved amount for external prosthetic devices.
+After the Part B deductible is met, you’re responsible for 20% of the Medicare-approved amount for external prosthetic devices.

-Certain types of lower-limb prosthetics may require prior authorization from the state before Medicare will cover them.
-The amount owed for the prosthetic device varies depending on your other insurance, the doctor's charges, whether the doctor accepts the assignment, the type of facility, and where it is received.
+Certain types of lower-limb prosthetics may require prior authorization from the state before Medicare covers them.
+The amount owed for the prosthetic device varies depending on your other insurance, the doctor's charges, whether the doctor accepts the assignment, the type of facility, and where it’s received.

 Medicaid Health Coverage

 Medicaid health coverage can cover prosthetic limbs.
-Typically, Medicaid covers prosthetic limbs as long as they are medically necessary and prescribed by a doctor.
+Typically, it’s done as long as they’re medically necessary and prescribed by a doctor.
 Check your local laws to see if Medicaid provides coverage for your prosthetic and the insurance claims you can make.

 Based on your medical necessities, Medicaid may limit the size and type of prosthetic insurance it covers.
 To optimize your use of Medicaid, work closely with your prosthetic care provider to find an appropriate prosthesis.